 Sorry you missed the Film Festival deadline?
 Create a 30 second video to promote the film festival and have it shown at the 2021 festival.
 You could also win $150.
-Deadline is March 22, 2021.
-For all details and entry form click here!
-To check out some of the past trailers visit our vimeo site! […]
+Deadline extended to March 29, 2021 For all details and entry form click here!
+To check out some of the past trailers visit our vimeo […]

 The Yukon Government is providing free professional photography services for applicants to the Yukon Prize for Visual Arts, with support from KIAC and the Yukon School of Visual Arts.